Avaje Config

 They are able to use configuration to read properties if needed, for example read the host name of a redis server to read configuration from.

-Plugins typically read their configuration source and then use setProperty(key, value) to set the properties into configuration.
+Plugins typically read the configuration after all files have loaded, and then use setProperty(key, value) to add/modify properties.
 The values can contain expressions and will have their expressions evaluated as part of setProperty.

 Event Logging